hazae41/chemin/README.md

 e.g. `https://example.com/chat/#/settings/user?left=/tree&right=/page`

-All the paths in this URL are easily routed with React components
+All the paths in this URL are easily routed and modified with React components

 ```
 https://example.com/chat ┐